What is Consumer Behavior Data? Examples, Datasets and Providers

 Consumer behavior data has expanded beyond its traditional reliance on the RFM model (recency, frequency, monetary spend) to encompass a variety of information collected throughout the customer decision journey.
 There are many different kinds of consumer behavior data at different levels of granularity.
 Some of the most common include:

-What is an event?
+What is an Event?

 Consumer data is usually stored in the form of an ‘event’.
 An event refers simply to an action taken by an individual, such as clicking on a page.
 This data is stored alongside metadata with ‘properties’, which describe the event, such as the device type.

-How is Behavioral Data typically collected?
+How is Behavioral Data Typically Collected?

 Consumer Behavior Data is collected from a variety of sources, including websites, help desks, CRM systems, and mobile apps.
 Some of these sources — purchase information, CRM and help desk data — are internal to the company, while others are external.
 Traditional market research like surveys and questionnaires also yield consumer behavior datasets.